News

 Photo courtesy of Aurora News Register.

-Refshauge Park is perfect for a slightly older age group seeking some recreational fun.
+Refshauge Park is perfect for anyone seeking some recreational fun.
 The disc-golf course includes nine holes, and is optimal for beginner to intermediate players.
 For skateboarding-savvy people, Refshauge is the only park in Aurora with a skateboarding facility.

-Refshuage’s other facilities (including ball fields and tennis courts) are perfect for medium-to-large groups looking to get competitive and active.
+Refshuage’s other facilities (including ball fields and tennis courts) are perfect for medium-to-large groups looking to use competitive and active.

-The newly renovated pool has features that range from water slides and high dives, to leap pads and refreshment areas.
+Streeter Park has a rich history, including being the site of the historic "Twin Cottonwoods" and, for a time, Camp Hamilton, home to Company H, during the early years of the country and leading up to World War I. Today, the newly renovated Aquatic Center features a pool with water slides and high dives, as well as leap pads, covered sitting areas and refreshment areas.
 Prices are extremely affordable, with children ages 3-9 costing $3.00 per visit, and ages 10+ costing $4.00 per visit.

-Sitting next the pool are playgrounds, tennis courts, picnic tables, and walking paths that accommodate people of all ages.
+Sitting next the Aquatic Center are playgrounds, tennis courts, picnic tables, and walking paths that accommodate people of all ages.
 If you want to extend your day trip overnight, Streeter Park has the campgrounds to make it possible.

 7. Bike the Dark Island Trail